 Note: Quiz point values support up to two decimal places.
 Entering more than two decimal places will round the point value to the nearest hundredth.

 Enter Question Details

-Type your question into the Rich Content Editor question box.
+Type your question into the Rich Content Editor.
 You can also use the Rich Content Editor to include video, images, math equations, or flash activities.

 Enter Numerical Answers